 - 1 1/2 teaspoons baking soda

-Allow the candy to cool.
-This will take about 30 minutes and then break or cut it into pieces.
-Store the honeycomb candy in an airtight container.
+Allow the candy to cool completely.
+This will take about 30 minutes, after which it will be broken or cut into pieces.
+Honeycomb candy should be stored in an airtight container.

 For the Honeycomb Ice Cream.

 Whisk the cream until it is floppy, then whisk in the condensed milk until it holds its shape.
 Incorporate the honeycomb pieces.
 Place in a freezer container or loaf tin, cover with a lid or cling film, and freeze.

 Check the ice cream every 30 minutes for the next 3 hours and vigorously stir to break up any ice crystals.
 A sturdy whisk or spatula is recommended.
 The honeycomb pieces will begin to melt into the ice cream as you stir it during the freezing process.

 If you want honeycomb pieces in your ice cream, add some more chopped honeycomb candy after you’ve finished stirring it.
 Then, place it in the freezer until completely frozen, and serve with the remaining honeycomb candy sprinkled on top.

 Sladoled Sa Hrskavom Karamelom is another name for it.

 Here I am, tanned and radiant, sitting behind our shabby brown desk.
 Just a few more days by the sea would make me ecstatically happy and peaceful.
 I miss the salty taste in my mouth and the tiny white crystals that stick to my tanned skin; I miss the scent of coconut sunscreen and the enticing aroma of strawberry ice cream.
 Vacation is no longer an option.
 It’s time to return to reality.